ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 ## Problem Statement and Package Impact
 With varied modes of learning, learning platforms and learner needs, educators have challenges determining how students engage and learn in a class or course in-person, remotely and in hybrid settings.
 Due to this, they are not able to efficiently consolidate student learning activities and progress and may overlook the impact of mental health on student engagement and academic performance.

-This Package contains a set of assets that provides a professor or school leader with insights on learners' engagement, academic performance, and well-being at a class or course level.
+This package can provide professor or school leader with insights on learners' engagement, academic performance, and well-being at a class or course level.
 It brings together signals on how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher levels of engagement and the trends over time.

 With this package, educators can:
 * visualize student engagement before, during, and after class
 * see which students are late or missing class
-* compare student performance and indentify patterns within a course, like which assignments they struggle with and which ones might be too easy
+* compare student performance and indetify patterns within a course, like which assignments they struggle with and which ones might be too easy
 * identify students that might need help outside the course
 * identify which learning resources students use the most or least